lichendust/souschef/readme.md

 ## Blender Asset Tracer

-In order to use the cache feature, Sous Chef requires a copy of the [Blender Asset Tracer](https://developer.blender.org/source/blender-asset-tracer/browse/master/).
+In order to use the cache feature, Sous Chef requires a copy of the [Blender Asset Tracer](https://projects.blender.org/blender/blender-asset-tracer).
 BAT provides a small suite of tools for inspecting Blender files and their dependencies, automating the rewriting of those connections and packing up scenes and their dependencies to make them wholly portable (and as small as reasonably possible) for render farms.

 Sous Chef should not rely on BAT long term.
 In an ideal world, BAT would function as an addon or component of Blender with the same stringent upgrade requirements.
 As it stands, BAT can sometimes lag behind Blender versions for months or years until a particularly pragmatic Blender developer comes along to maintain it.

 The complexity, planned inconsistency and lack of documentation for the Blender file format — a `.blend` is merely a direct serialisation of Blender's entire runtime scene data structure — makes writing an external program that parses it difficult.

 This is why Sous Chef actually calls to Blender itself to get information about new orders, by loading the file, having it print relevant information and then closing.
-Even Blender's own historical DNA inspectors [use Blender itself](https://developer.blender.org/diffusion/B/browse/master/doc/blender_file_format/) to write the dump.
+Even Blender's own DNA inspectors [use Blender itself](https://projects.blender.org/blender/blender/src/branch/main/doc/blender_file_format) to write the dump.

 Directly porting BAT could be an option, but at 8.5K lines of Python, it's very much a non-trivial exercise that would require the attention of a developer who wholly understands BAT itself and the intricacies of Blender's innards.